robpegurri/VaN3Twin-FiberCop/README.md

 **Possible issues with CARLA and OpenCDA installation**

-Here below there is a list of possible issues that can rise during the configuration and possible way to prevent/solve them:
+Below is a list of possible issues that can rise during the configuration and possible way to prevent/solve them:
 - In case OpenCDA was already present inside the VaN3Twin folder from previous runs of the script `switch_ms-van3t-CARLA.sh`, it is recommended to clean the cache of OpenCDA's folder before running again the installation script, with the command: `sudo rm -r OpenCDA/cache/`.
 - In case the anaconda virtual environment `msvan3t_carla` was already present in your system from previous runs of the script `switch_ms-van3t-CARLA.sh`, it is recommended to delete it before running again the installation script, with `conda remove -n msvan3t_carla --all` or `sudo rm -r ~/anaconda3/envs/environment_folder/`.
 - The anaconda environment solution steps (i.e., the prints `Solving environment:` in the installation phase) might take a while to complete, especially if it is not the first time you try to install the packages.
 It is normal to wait for some minutes.